RhetTbull/osxphotos/README.md

                                   value.
 Valid attributes are: 'authors',
                                   'comment', 'copyright', 'creator',
                                   'description', 'findercomment', 'headline',
-                                  'keywords', 'participants', 'projects',
+                                  'participants', 'projects', 'starrating',
-                                  'rating', 'subject', 'title', 'version'.
-For
+                                  'subject', 'title', 'version'.
+For example, to
-                                  example, to set Finder comment to the photo's title and description: '--xattr-template
+                                  set Finder comment to the photo's title and
-                                  findercomment "{title}; {descr}" See Extended
+                                  description: '--xattr-template findercomment
-                                  Attributes below for additional details on
+                                  "{title}; {descr}" See Extended Attributes
-                                  this option.
+                                  below for additional details on this option.
   --directory DIRECTORY           Optional template for specifying name of
                                   output directory in the form '{name,DEFAULT}'.
                                   See below for additional details on templating